PRETgroup/easy-rte/README.md

 # easy-rte

 ## About
 This project provides an easy-to-use implementation of _bi-directional Runtime Enforcement_.
-It is the toolchain used in the paper [Smart I/O modules for mitigation of cyber-physical attacks](https://ieeexplore.ieee.org/abstract/document/8859335) (IEEE Transactions on Industrial Informatics (TII) 2020).
+It is the toolchain used in the paper [Smart I/O Modules for Mitigating Cyber-Physical Attacks on Industrial Control Systems](https://ieeexplore.ieee.org/abstract/document/8859335) (IEEE Transactions on Industrial Informatics (TII) 2020).

 We ensure we are correct via formal proof and via the use of the CBMC and EBMC model checkers.